-◊ Seeking Water Security at the Grassroots: Responding to the Perceived Impacts of Climate Change on Drinking Water Management in the Central American Dry Corridor
+◊ Seeking Water Justice at the Grassroots: Responding to the Impacts of Climate Change on Drinking Water Management in the Central American Dry Corridor

 ◊ Examining the Legalization of Nonstate Water Management Regimes in Latin America

 Across Latin America, legal recognition of nonstate water management regimes continues to be a sought after strategy for updating and improving rural water sectors.
 However, our understanding of the conditions under which this kind of policy proves effective in water management and access terms is lagging, both empirically and theoretically.
 Further research, spanning irrigation and drinking water regimes, will strengthen our understanding of this policy trend.
 Drawing comparisons between and among Costa Rica, Honduras, Nicaragua, and Peru, this research demonstrates the importance of looking “beyond the laws” to understand the intersection of policy and legal frameworks with water management practices, state-society relations, and environmental change in Latin America.

 ◊ Local Responses to Hydraulic Fracturing in the Context of Higher Education